edvanburen/placenta_code/README.md

 # manuscript_plots_to_submit.R

 This file contains the code needed to produce all figures and results which rely on single-cell RNA-sequencing data used in the manuscript.
+Before running, users should download the <code>final_Seurat_object.RData</code> object from Zenodo and install required R packages.